 Light Spectrum and Color Rendering Index

-The Color Rendering Index is a measure of how faithfully light from a source will reproduce colors.
-Incandescent bulbs have a CRI of 100 – which is taken as a perfect score.
+The Color Rendering Index is a measure of how accurately light from a source will reproduce colors.
+Incandescent bulbs have a CRI of 100 which is taken as a perfect score.

 Incandescent light is the light source with the best CRI.
 It serves an index of 100 because the spectrum provides all wavelengths.
-An incandescent light bulb can be compared to the sun, the sun is our natural light source having an CRI of 100 too.
-CFLs normally provide a CRI 80.
+An incandescent light bulb is comparable to sun light, the sun is our natural light source having an CRI of 100 too.
+CFLs typically provide a CRI 80.

-That is the single most important reason that CFLs have not been able to replace the incandescent bulb despite heavy promotion.
+This is a main reason why CFLs have not been able to replace the incandescent bulb.
 There are CFLs that produce warm light.
-But to produce a warm light the glass coating of a CFL has to be suitable doped with additives that essentially absorb light in one part of the spectrum and emit light in another part.
+To produce a warm light the glass coating of a CFL has to absorb light in one part of the spectrum and emit light in another part.
 This further reduces the lighting efficiency of CFLs.

-Visual tests have shown that the definition of the CRI needs to be reviewed.
+Visual tests have shown that the definition of CRI needs to be reviewed.
 Scientists asked observers to rate color schemes, which are used to define the CRI of a lamp, under different light sources.
 The comparisons of LED with lamps of a higher CRI have been surprising.
-The observers had the visual impression that both light sources would be equal in lighting quality, although the LED had per definition a worse CRI.
-One needs to know that the definition of the CRI has been taken part within the time of the invention of discharge lamps.
-Regarding the basis of the color rendering index, the testing method is taking into consideration 14 different standardized colors.
-But only the first eight colors of the reference color scheme are taken into the calculation of the CRI, surprisingly that are pale pastel colors.
+The observer has the visual impression of equal lighting quality.
+One needs to know that the definition of CRI has been taken part within the time of the invention of discharge lamps.
+The color rendering index takes into consideration 14 standardized colors.
+Only the first 8 colors of the reference color scheme are taken into the calculation of the CRI.
+Surprisingly, these are pale pastel colors.
 Now that standard itself is under scrutiny.
 There is a debate to change the standards to reflect the reality of today’s lighting technology.

 What is Color Temperature?

 The light color influences the atmosphere in a space.
-The more cozy the ambiance the warmer the light color (lower color temperature) should be and the more dynamic the scene the cooler the light source (higher color temperature).
+The more cozy the ambiance, the warmer the light color (lower color temperature) should be.
+The more dynamic the scene, the cooler the light source (higher color temperature).
 The CRI is the most important factor to watch when choosing light sources.
 How good is the light source representing faces, colors and contrasts?
 The easier the visual task and perception the lower the CRI can be.
-The color temperature needs to be watched second, it is supporting the space’s atmosphere.
+The color temperature needs to be watched too as it is supporting the space’s atmosphere.